EMVrace/EMVerify/README.md

 # EMVerify

-This is a [Tamarin](https://tamarin-prover.github.io/)-based security analysis of the EMV standard and is the complementary material for our IEEE S&P 2021 paper *The EMV Standard: Break, Fix, Verify*.
-Further information on this work is available at [https://emvrace.github.io](https://emvrace.github.io/).
+This is a [Tamarin](https://tamarin-prover.github.io/) model of the EMV standard and is the complementary material for our IEEE S&P 2021 paper **The EMV Standard: Break, Fix, Verify**.
+Details on this work available at https://emvrace.github.io.

+This repository has been updated **after** the production of the final version of our paper, including the re-execution of the full-scale analysis with newer Tamarin versions.
+Therefore, some security-irrelevant data about the models and proofs (e.g. analysis runtime) reported here might differ from that of the paper.
+The actual security analysis results do **not** change.

 ## Folder layout